 - The Heart and Stroke Foundation of Canada

 Participants can select other providers to take a standard first aid course, however, not all providers meet Health Canada regulations and meet government and legislative standards.

 The average cost of standard first aid training is approximately 130 dollars.
-Course fee varies by location, CPR level and provider.
+The course fee varies by location, CPR level, and provider.

 To register for a standard first aid training select your location from the side or main menu to be directed to a provider near you.
 We have providers located throughout Canada in almost every major metropolitan region.
-Our premier Red Cross providers are located in Victoria, Vancouver, Surrey, Edmonton, Calgary, Red Deer, Saskatoon, Kelowna, Regina, Toronto, Ottawa, Hamilton, Mississauga, Thunder Bay, Windsor and Halifax.
+Our premier St Mark James providers are located in Victoria, Vancouver, Surrey, Edmonton, Calgary, Red Deer, Saskatoon, Kelowna, Regina, Toronto, Ottawa, Hamilton, Mississauga, Thunder Bay, Windsor, and Halifax.
 To register for a course in these regions visit our training locations page by clicking here.